kberba/jekyll-netlify-boilerplate/pages/index.md

 permalink: /
 section: home
 intro_paragraph: >
   Hi, hello, how are you?
-My name is Karen!
-This is my portfolio/blog site.
-  It's a little bare right now, so bear with me? 🐻.
+Welcome to my porfolio/blog site!

   Thanks for visiting! 🙂